AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: Conclusion

 \subsubsection{Acknowledgments}

+We would like to thank the wider AutoML community for various perspectives that have influenced this work.
+We would like to mention various discussions with the AutoML.org supergroup, the AutoML 2022 panel discussion on "AutoML in the age of large pretrained model" and breakout sessions at a small AutoML 2023 workshop in Paris on "AutoML \& LLMs".
+Indeed, our paper’s title was inspired by these events as well.
+In particular, we acknowledge (in alphabetic order): Steven Adriaensen, Deebadepta Dey, Carola Doerr, Katharina Eggensperger, Matthias Feurer, Neil Houlsby, Frank Hutter, Arjun Krishnakumar, Neeratyoy Mallik, Samuel Müller, Raghu Rajan, Elena Raponi, Zi Wang and Marc Zöller.

-Alexander Tornede and Sarah Segel acknowledge funding by the European Union (ERC, ``ixAutoML'', grant no.101041029).
+Alexander Tornede, Sarah Segel and Marius Lindauer acknowledge funding by the European Union (ERC, ``ixAutoML'', grant no.101041029).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
+Tanja Tornede acknowledges financial support in the GreenAutoML4FAS project (no. 67KI32007A) and Daphne Theodorakopoulos in the ZuSiNa project (no. 67KI21009A), both funded by the German Federal Ministry of the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.
 Tim Ruhkopf acknowledges financial support by the Federal Ministry for Economic Affairs and Energy of Germany in the project CoyPu (no. 01MK21007L).
-Tanja Tornede acknowledges financial support in the GreenAutoML4FAS project (no. 67KI32007A) and Daphne Theodorakopoulos in the ZuSiNa project (no. 67KI21009A), both funded by the German Federal Ministry of the Environment, Nature Conservation, Nuclear Safety and Consumer Protection.